gildas-lormeau/zip.js/BENCHMARKS.md

 the table, does not parallelize via concurrent `add()`.
 Keep the default level to keep the native-backend parallelism, or pair a custom level with Web Workers (below).

+That fallback costs more than a backend switch, and the [frontier](#the-frontier--one-axis-both-sides) measures how much: **levels 3 and 5 are strictly worse than the default**, producing a larger archive in more time.
+Of the levels below 6, only 1, 2 and 4 actually trade size for speed.

 ### Parallelism is runtime-dependent

 The table above is measured on **Node**, and its "no Web Workers needed" result does